Middle East and North Africa

-You can be a part of Earth Day 2020
+You can be a part of Restore Our Earth 2021

 In conjunction with youth climate groups, EDN is organizing mobilizations around the world on Wednesday, April 22, with sister marches in hundreds of cities.
 Clergy across the globe, inspired by the youth climate movement, are engaging in worship services that bring creation care themes and the moral imperative to act on climate change to the forefront.

 EDN is also creating millions of avenues for civic engagement in the Middle East and North Africa countries and working with decision-makers, including policy makers, local, regional and national governments and corporate sector leaders, to reach a diverse network of citizens around the world.

 Around the world, in classrooms, faith communities, and community-based organizations, both virtual and physical, teach-ins will be hosted to empower people as they learn about environmental and climate issues, and more importantly about the actions they can take to help.

 EDN is developing downloadable, customizable resources to be used by teachers and students from Middle East and North Africa.
 Also, EDN will include Vote Earth initiative that aims to mobilize thousands of people in the region to demonstrate their concern for our planet by rejecting inaction and demanding change at the polls.

 Earth Day Network is working to grow the environmental movement among the next generation of leaders – college students.

 MobilizeU is bringing the environmental education efforts to university and college campuses around the world.